Oral Cancer Screening Irvine, CA

 - The tongue

-Patients with dentures must remove the devices to allow Sedation and Implant Dentistry Irvine to check the tissue underneath, along with the area underneath the jaw.
+Patients with dentures must remove the devices to allow Total Care Implant Dentistry to check the tissue underneath, along with the area underneath the jaw.

 All in all, the screening should take less than five minutes.